Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 ## For the Developers

+## Note, at things stand right now, the code is non-compilable -- it is a 70% done first iteration demo that I release as a preview.
+I will publicize the full code base only I finish developing all the code for it!

 ### Run the Project Locally in Docker (Recommended)

 Our team dockerized the rails application so that there won't be any dependency, environment, or weird issues when the project is running on any machine.